 What to Expect When Getting a Cardiac or Peripheral Vascular Catheterization

-Cardiac catheterization takes place in an operating room that is equipped with special imaging devices.
+Cardiac catheterization takes place in an operating room equipped with special imaging devices.
 This may be referred to as a cardiac cath lab.

-Typically, patients are sedated before their procedure begins.
-Sedation is not general anesthesia so patients are awake but calm and comfortable.
-Your doctor will discuss your anesthesia with you prior to your procedure based on the particulars of your case.
+Typically, patients are sedated before their procedure begins, remaining awake but calm and comfortable.
+Your doctor will discuss your anesthesia with you prior to your procedure based on the particular details of your case.

-- Before catheterization, we will insert an IV line into the arm.
+- Before catheterization, an IV line is inserted into the arm.
 As arranged, additional medication may be administered through this IV during the procedure.

-- Our staff will place electrodes on the chest to monitor your heartbeat.
+- Electrodes will be placed on the chest to monitor your heartbeat.

 - The site where the catheter will be inserted may be shaved.
 An injection of numbing medication will be administered at this site.

 - After the tissue has become numb, a small nick is made in the skin.
 A plastic sheath is inserted into this tiny incision, and the catheter is passed through.

 Once the catheter has been inserted, a number of different processes may take place.
 Cardiac catheterization may facilitate: